scipy-lectures/scientific-python-lectures/advanced/image_processing/index.rst

     * Add some noise (e.g., 20% of noise)

-    * Try three different denoising methods for denoising the image: gaussian filtering, median filtering, and total variation denoising.
+    * Try two different denoising methods for denoising the image: gaussian filtering and median filtering.

-    * Compare the histograms of the three different denoised images.
+    * Compare the histograms of the two different denoised images.
       Which one is the closest to the histogram of the original (noise-free) image?